Sant’Antioco – Kitesurf & Wingfoil between lagoon and open sea

 The nearby cliffs, open sea conditions and the iconic Mangiabarche Lighthouse make Calasetta a unique place to explore, especially for those looking for less crowded spots and a more authentic Sardinian experience.

-Spiaggia Grande is one of the main beaches of Calasetta, located about 25 minutes by car from Kite House Sardinia.
-The beach stretches inside a wide bay with light-colored sand and crystal-clear water showing shades from deep blue to emerald green, similar in character to other open-sea beaches on Sant’Antioco Island.
+It opens into a wide bay with light-colored sand and crystal-clear water showing shades from deep blue to emerald green, typical of open-sea beaches on Sant’Antioco Island.

 Main winds